freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 ## What Is Python Used for

-Python can easily be used for small, large, online and offline projects.
+Python is great for small, large, online and offline projects.
 The best options for utilizing Python are web development, simple scripting and data analysis.
 Below are a few examples of what Python will let you do:

 ##### Web Development: